safetyAI/ChatSafetyAI/README.md

 ### Upcoming
 - improved HECA mode (knowledge, instructions, conversation-awareness for follow-ups & special instructions)
-- knowledged about the SCL model and a few online resources / tools
+- knowledge about the SCL model and a few online resources / tools

 ### 04-07-24
 - updating total number of conversations file on session end